Hamdysaad20/VideoCallRS-Landing/Plans&Thinking/OverAllProjectPlan.md

 - Footer with important links and the project license.
 - CTA Sections for Quick Start Doc or Page (Help Portal)
    - add a Support Section for people who can't set it up by them solve to have a one-to-one section (Paid)
-   - Need Help Session to help integrate the videocall-rs into the system
+   - Need Help Session to help integrate the VideoCall-rs into the system
+### The limitation
+- Only works on Chrome or Chromium-based browsers (Show that should not be a problem if there is a fallback or if it will be supported in the future)
+- show supported indicators in other browsers ( List of all supported browsers and their versions.)
+### The Benefits
+- Highly-scalable architecture
+- Written in Rust
+- Using WebCodecs API
+- Multiple connection types supported
+- Open-source & MIT licensed
 ---
 # Made in Rust
 - What is Rust?
 - why do they make it in rust?
 - How it is being made?
 (Diagrams and Drawing pictures custom website design)
 - Dependencies and Usage
-### The limitation
-- Only works on Chrome or Chromium-based browsers

-### The Benifits
-- Highly-scalable architecture
-- Written in Rust
-- Using WebCodecs API
-- Multiple connection types supported
-- Open source & MIT licensed